Usage examples

 CLI-based linting

-The CLI-based linter is useful when linting data with no context or in contexts that can be described easily with simple options i.e. type of experiment, target columns, data columns.
+The CLI-based linter is useful for one-time linting, as is the case in CI pipelines.
+Contexts can be described easily with simple options i.e. type of experiment, target columns, data columns in the configuration file and also by providing a path to a code snippet relevant to the data.
 To lint a test dataset with no context, run the following command in the root of the repository:

 --volume=./test/data:/_data \